modom-ofn/auth-portal/README.md

 ## How it works
 *High-level*

-1. User clicks **Sign in with Plex/Emby/Jellyfin**  JS opens auth flow in a popup.
+1. User clicks **Sign in with Plex/Emby/Jellyfin**; frontend opens the provider popup.
-    - If user is already logged on, redirect to home is automatic
+   - If the user is already authenticated with the provider, the popup returns immediately.
-2. Server completes provider-specific auth, seals/stores token, and decides authorization.
+2. Server completes provider-specific auth, seals/stores the media token, and decides authorization.
+3. If MFA is required (enforcement on or the user has enabled it), the app issues a pending-MFA cookie and redirects to `/mfa/challenge`; otherwise it sends the user directly to `/home`.
+4. The MFA challenge verifies a TOTP or recovery code, rotates the JWT, clears the pending cookie, and redirects back to the portal.
-4. Session cookie is set (24h default for authorized, 5m for unauthorized).
+5. Session cookie TTL defaults to 24h for authorized users and 5m for unauthorized; authorized user profiles are stored in Postgres.
-5. Stores only authorized user's profile in DB
-6. Issues signed cookies with variable TTL (5m for unauthorized, 24h for authorized)
-7. Popup posts a success message to the opener and closes; opener goes to:
-    - `/home`  Authorized
-    - `/home`  logged in, but NOT authorized
+6. The opener page updates based on authorization, showing the authorized or restricted home experience and optional extra links.

 ---

 ## Customization